cdreetz/cdreetz.github.io/resume.md

 ## Open source

-- <b> HuggingFace </b> - Contribute needed documentation additions and fixes.
+<b> HuggingFace </b>
+  - Contribute needed documentation additions and fixes.
 As well as contribute key datasets for common tasks, and add new models to the Hub

+<b> Flyte - SciPy 2023</b>
-- <b> Flyte </b> - Worked alongside key maintainers at SciPy 2023 Conference Sprint Days.
+  - Worked alongside key maintainers at SciPy 2023 Conference Sprint Days.
 Contributed a new plugin by integrating the model analyzing feature of Weight Watchers into the Flyte platform.

 ## Recent project work